Norovirus – the winter vomiting bug

 Key campaign messages

-- Do not visit healthcare facilities, like hospitals, if you have had diarrhoea and/or vomiting until three days after symptoms have stopped (even if these were mild symptoms)
+- Do not visit healthcare facilities, like hospitals, if you have had diarrhoea and/or vomiting until two days after symptoms have stopped (even if these were mild symptoms)

 - Always wash your hands frequently with warm water and soap.
 You should always do this after using the toilet and before preparing food.
 This is good practice whether or not you have symptoms